brickster241/LLM_Projects/LLM-Summarizer/README.md

-# LLM Summarizer
+# MultiMedia-LLM-Summarization-Tool

 Welcome to the **LLM Summarizer**!
-This application utilizes cutting-edge Language Model (LLM) capabilities to generate concise and insightful summaries from diverse input formats.
-Whether you have a web article, a YouTube video, a PDF document, or an audio file, this tool can help distill key points efficiently.
+This application utilizes multiple cutting-edge Language Model (LLMs) capabilities to generate concise and insightful summaries from diverse input formats.
+Whether you have a video, a PDF document, or an audio file, this tool can help distill key points efficiently.

 ---